Overview

 Prior to joining McDermott, Justin served as a trial attorney for the Department of Justice (DOJ)’s Criminal Antitrust Division.
 At DOJ, Justin investigated and prosecuted regional, domestic and international cartel cases, as well as procurement fraud, wire fraud, mail fraud and obstruction matters.
 Justin was selected as one out of a handful of prosecutors to lead the DOJ’s Procurement Collusion Strike Force (PCSF).
 He was also a CHIP (Computer Hacking and Intellectual Property prosecutor) for the Antitrust Division, where he assisted and advised Division attorneys on complex digital evidence and data privacy issues.
 In addition, Justin has substantial experience working with corporate leniency applicants, including several of the largest and most recent criminal investigations.

-Justin has substantial experience in e-discovery and privacy related issues in government investigations and criminal matters, including on electronic discovery issues, the use of technology-assisted review and computer forensics as investigative tools, and negotiating with government investigators.
+Justin has substantial experience in e-discovery and privacy-related issues in government investigations and criminal matters, including on electronic discovery issues, the use of data analytics and computer forensics as investigative tools, and negotiating with government investigators.

 Justin is active in Bar activities, including serving as the chair of the Editorial Board of the ABA Criminal Justice Section Magazine.
 He is also a member of the ABA’s White Collar Crime and Cartel and Criminal Practice subcommittees and was previously a co-chair of the ABA Spring Meeting.
 Justin is also a fellow of the American Bar Foundation and a member of the Sedona Conference.
 Justin has also written extensively and has also lectured and taught regularly on important aspects of government investigations and criminal matters.